RuiNelson/SpiceModelCollection/README.md

 # SpiceModelCollection

-SPICE models for my personal electronics inventory
+SPICE models for my personal electronics inventory.

+SPICE models are mostly formatted for LTSpice.

+## Copyright

+These models aren't mine unless stated, copyright goes to the respective owner